Stop Comparing Today’s Markets to the 1920s

 There is no “isolated” market crash anymore.

-What we trade today isn’t even the same species as the one in 1929.
+The 1920s analogy sounds smart at dinner parties, but what we trade today isn’t even the same species as the one in 1929.